Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: Line search and dust continuum emission

 \subsection{Search for dust continuum emission}

 No dust emission is seen in the collapsed (multi-frequency synthesis) continuum image, down to $13.8$~$\mu$Jy at $3 \sigma$.
-Assuming a typical dust thermal emission SED (e.g. \citealt{Casey2012}), we derive an upper limit on the dust-obscured star formation of $< 2 - 5$~M$_{\odot}\,\rm yr^{-1}$ at $3 \sigma$ for low-redshift interlopers ($z < 6$), depending on the galaxy model.
-Hence, these observations rule out the possibility of a low-redshift interloper associated with a dusty star-forming galaxy where the observed break in the NIRCam photometry would be rather associated to the Balmer break combined with high dust attenuation (e.g. \citealt{Zavala2022a}).
+The lack of dust emission provides further credence to the high-redshift solution at $z = 12.117$.
+Assuming a typical dust thermal emission SED (e.g., \citealt{Casey2012}), we derive an upper limit on the dust-obscured star formation of $< 2 - 5$~M$_{\odot}\,\rm yr^{-1}$ at $3 \sigma$ for low-redshift interlopers ($z < 6$), depending on the galaxy model.
+Hence, these observations rule out the possibility of a low-redshift interloper associated with a dusty star-forming galaxy where the observed break in the NIRCam photometry would be rather associated to the Balmer break combined with high dust attenuation (e.g., \citealt{Zavala2022a}).

 The dust non-detection is fully consistent with the blue colors and multiple JWST detections redwards of the strong Lyman break, which also rule out a $z\sim4$ quiescent galaxy.
 Furthermore, the compact size of $0.047\pm0.006\,$kpc (corresponding to $0.17\pm0.02$\,kpc at $z\sim12$; \citealt{Yang2022}) is much more compatible with a high-redshift source than with a one at much lower redshift.
-The contamination from a dwarf star has also been ruled out since dwarf SED templates do not provide a good fit to the NIRCam data points.
-Hence, these observation support the high-redshift scenario for GHZ2/GLASS-z13.
+The contamination from a dwarf star has also been ruled out since dwarf SED templates do not provide a good fit to the NIRCam data points, moreover the source is clearly resolved.
+Again, this is consistent with a $z = 12.117$ identification for GHZ2/GLASS-z12.